 I remain skeptical, but it was a nice try, and an interesting exercise for putting my thoughts in order.

-Posted on Monday, 0:26, February 28, 2011, in Logic & Philosophy and tagged Argument from Authority, Begging the Question, Informal Fallacies, Logic, Logical Fallacies, Philosophy.
+Posted on Monday, 0:26, February 28, 2011, in Reason and tagged Argument from Authority, Begging the Question, Informal Fallacies, Logic, Logical Fallacies, Philosophy.
 Bookmark the permalink.
 2 Comments.